YiLimath/YiLimath.github.io/_pages/agent-system/reasoning.md

 valuable when one view hides a dependency; each proposed explanation still needs tests or evidence before it is accepted.

+## Reference basis

+This page synthesizes Gulli, *Agentic Design Patterns*, Chapter 17, with the reasoning and representation patterns in Lakshmanan and Hapke, *Generative AI Design Patterns*, Chapter 5.
+ReAct provides a primary example of interleaving reasoning with information-gathering actions: [paper](https://arxiv.org/abs/2210.03629).

 ## Figure

 ![Reasoning and representation change](/images/agent-system/27-reasoning-representation.svg)